☁️

 Parenting guide

-Overstimulating environments, emotional pressure without space to process, being told 'it's not a big deal' when for them it genuinely is.
+- ✕Logic-only responses or 'it's not a big deal' when, for them, it genuinely is.

 ⚡ Hero Mode